Altricial or Precocial Young Birds: Know the Differences

 Whether on the ground or in branches, altricial and precocial birds make persistent calls to alert their parents about their location.
 Their parents will quickly pinpoint their chicks’ location.

-Only if the young bird is injured, is almost naked (fell prematurely from the nest), or runs the risk of being attacked by cats or dogs it is recommended to transfer it to an expert’s care.
+It is recommended to transfer it to an expert’s care only if the young bird is injured, is almost naked (fell prematurely from the nest), or runs the risk of being attacked by cats or dogs.

 - Gill, B. Frank (2003).
 Ornithology (Second Edition).
 W. H. Freeman and Company.